fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 Thank you to all PyDev supporters: https://www.brainwy.com/supporters/PyDev.

-To show your appreciation for PyDev and to help to keep it going too, support it at https://www.brainwy.com.
-Supporter benefits include having votes to decide the next tackled tickets and space in the homepage.
+To show your appreciation for PyDev and to keep it going strong, help to crowdfund through https://www.patreon.com/fabioz.

-Companies have the option of sponsoring PyDev through corporate sponsorship.
-See `About/Sponsorship <about.html>`_ for details.

 .. _`Getting started guide`: manual_101_root.html